Worms 2: Armageddon: Multiplayer

 Six game styles are available for local multiplayer matches: Beginner, Standard, Pro, Fort, Rope Racing and Crazy Crates, with Rope Racing only being playable in player and private matches.
-Ranked matches can only be played with two players, whereas player and private matches support 4 players.
+Ranked matches can only be played with two players, whereas player and private matches support four players.
 Local Match that supports four-player offline matches.

-Updates
+Downloadable content

-An update was released in July 2010 called "Worms 2: Armageddon Battlepack".
-It features 6 new weapons, 10 new forts, 30 all-new single-player deathmatches and body count mode, new game styles and landscapes.
-The battlepack is also on the PS3.
-An error occurred with the PS3 version of the battlepack, reducing the amount of landscapes from the map pack severely but this error has been addressed and fixed.
-The battle pack was released on the App Store on November 29, 2010.
-There were other updates available such as Mayhem Pack, Retro Pack, Forts Pack, Puzzle pack, Time Attack Pack, with new landscapes, hats and voices for customising the user's team.
+Six downloadable content packs with additional gameplay content have been released for Worms 2: Armageddon: the Battle Pack, Mayhem Pack, Retro Pack, Forts Pack, Puzzle Pack, and Time Attack Pack.
+The Battle Pack was released in July 2010.
+It includes new weapons, new forts, additional single-player content, and a horde game mode.
+The Mayhem Pack was released for free to promote the upcoming release of Worms Ultimate Mayhem.

 PlayStation 3 content

 The PlayStation 3 version has hats for Worms to wear in the game, and they include a MotorStorm helmet, a Helghast Mask (from Killzone), a Sackboy, a Lemming and a Buzz wig.